 This event provided frontline healthcare practitioners and public health vaccine providers with:

 - An overview of the epidemiology of recent influenza seasons

 - The information they need to support their practice during the 2020-21 influenza season

 - An opportunity to pose questions to infectious disease experts

-The presentation will be followed by a Q&A session.
+The presentation was followed by a Q&A session.

-This webinar will be in English.
+This webinar was in English.
 A French transcript will be available on NCCID’s website after the event.

 Dr. Ian Gemmill